logarithm27/BookingApp-Frontend/README.md

 # BookingApp
 version 1.1
-migrate from SQLlite to MySql
+1- migrate from SQLlite to MySql |
-using digitalOcean solution to deploy online.
+2- Using digitalOcean solution to deploy online.